konstantinosBlatsoukasRepo/jekyll-now/_posts/2021-4-20-jpa-crud-operations.md

 #### Get the entity manager

-Now that you have mapped the db table time for performing some operations!
+Now that the db table is mapped, time for performing some operations!
 In order to do anything with an entity you have to fetch an *EntityManager*, an *EntityManager* can manage entities (You didn't expect that :)).